andy31lewis/brySVG/README.md

 `ImageButton(position, size, image, onclick, fillcolour="lightgrey", canvas=None, objid=None)`
 A clickable button with an SVG image on it.
 The centre of the image should be at (0,0).
 If the `canvas` is specified, the image will be scaled to fit inside the button.
 The onclick parameter is the function which handles the event.

+## Polygon testing

+Including `from polygontesting import *` provides the following additional functions. `poly`, `poly1`, `poly2` are `PolygonObjects`, `point` is a `PointObject`.

+`polygonobjectarea(poly)`
+Returns the area of the PolygonObject.

+`equalpolygonobjects(poly1, poly2)`
+Returns True if poly1 is identical to poly2, False otherwise.

+`containspoint(poly, point)`
+Returns "interior" if point is inside the polygon, "edge" if it is on an edge,  "vertex" if it is at a vertex, or False otherwise.
+`dp` is the precision to which the coordinates of the vertices are used.

+`relativeposition(poly1, poly2, dp=1)`
+Returns an Enum value: `Position.CONTAINS`, `Position.INSIDE`, `Position.OVERLAPS`, `Position.DISJOINT` or `Position.EQUAL` which describes the position of poly1 relative to poly2.
+`dp` is the precision to which the coordinates of the vertices are used.

+`polygonobjectboundingbox(poly)`
+Returns the coordinates of the top left and bottom right vertices of the bounding box of the PolygonObject.

+(Note that this module also provides versions of these functions for which the parameter `point` is just a tuple giving the coordinates, and `poly`, `poly1`, and `poly2` are just lists of tuples.
+Thus the module can be used **independently of brySVG** if required.
+In this case the functions are:

+`polygonarea(poly)`
+`equalpolygons(poly1, poly2)`
+`containspoint(poly, point)`
+`relativeposition(poly1, poly2, dp=1)`
+`polygonboundingbox(poly)` )